 IV infusion is an ideal way to deliver lysine and other nutrients because they go straight into the bloodstream for immediate delivery to all your cells (compared to absorption through the digestive tract, which is not as efficient).

-Lysine vs L-Lysine
+Lysine vs. L-Lysine

-The names lysine and l-lysine are used interchangeably and refer to the same amino acid.
+Lysine and l-lysine are used interchangeably and refer to the same amino acid.

 Technically speaking, l-lysine is the specific form of lysine your body can absorb and use.
-L-lysine is naturally occurring, biologically active and used as an ingredient in some of our IV formulas (we can also custom make formulas based on your health goals).
+L-lysine is naturally occurring, biologically active, and used as an ingredient in some of our IV formulas (we can also custom-make formulas based on your health goals).